JohnWhitamore/visualisation-python/README.md

 `matplotlib.pyplot`: used to visualise a graph structure.
 `seaborn`: built on top of matplotlib.
 `imagio`: used to make a GIF.
+`igraph`: used to create a graph (nodes and edges) showing the structure of a (hypothetical) retail business.

 ## data/